Leonardo-Boss/suckless-site/suckless.org/coding_style/index.md

 		}
 	}

-Use another branch of the same statement needs a block:
+Use block if another branch of the same statement needs a block:

 	if (foo) {
 		bar;